Yamaha YZ450F 12-Month Review | Bike Reviews

 The brakes I would always check after each ride but the pads and fluid lasted well and I never had to touch either of them.
 After each wash I would spray a little silicone lube on the clutch lever pivot to keep it feeling smooth.
 If you are going to adopt this trick don’t use any thick or sticky lubricants as it will attract dirt and dust and cause your clutch to feel gritty.
 Use a light lubricant.

 I used the Yamaha Power Tuner app to keep track of servicing.
 I set up my service warnings for every five hours so I would be notified by the app when the YZ-F was due for a service.
 I recorded and saved all my suspension settings in the app so I would always have a record of them.
 In today’s age, the app is very handy.
 We keep everything in our phones so the app just fits into our normal lives perfectly.
 Its always in your pocket so there is never any excuses to miss a service.

 I never had any mechanical failures with the YZ-F, actually I never broke anything or had any issues to report.
 Once I got the sag and suspension set up and the power delivery smoothed out I was very happy with the bike overall.
 It has loads of power and a very good suspension package.

 Once I used the app to smooth out the power the bike was much easier to ride and very enjoyable.
 Every now and then though, I would grab a fist full and be reminded just how powerful the YZ-F really is.

 I’m disappointed to be parting with it.
 I was very comfortable with everything about the bike and feel like it could have been a keeper.
-But, as the life of a test rider would have it, the YZ-F has been pulled from my clutches and I’m being moved on to my next long-termer.
+But, as the life of a test rider would have it, the Yamaha YZ450F has been pulled from my clutches and I’m being moved on to my next long-termer.
 Hopefully it will impress me just as much as the YZ450F.